So you’ve decided to set up your own home theater system, and now you’ve come to a bump in the road. “Do I need an

 Different Types of Receivers

 With receivers, you have a few choices, depending on your system’s needs.
-The main two types of receivers are stereo receivers and A/V receivers.
-Here is my list of recommended receivers!
+The main two types of receivers are stereo receivers and A/V receivers, both of which can handle a Bluetooth connection via an adapter.
+Here is our list of recommended receivers!

 Stereo receivers are purely for audio, they usually have functions like radios, input selectors for picking different audio sources, and volume controls, but they usually won’t come with any support for video sources.